georgalis/pub/know/music/660e-requeues.md

 This Youtube track has a broken mastering, sounds as if the mic engineer and the recording engineer and the mastering engineer all had a different plan for the mid/side mic setup.
-On the stereo album release, channel b is the side, with digital max noise and the channel a middle benifits from stereo separation.
-Invoking the tools below conevrts left mid right side mode to left right stereo.
-A noticable improvement, a digtal peak to zero (or +-1) to remove more simbalance.
+On the stereo album release, channel b is the side, with digital max noise and the channel a middle benefits from stereo separation.
+Invoking the tools below converts left mid right side mode to left right stereo.
+A noticeable improvement, a digital peak to zero (or +-1) to remove more simbalance.
 The new master as is listenable and sounds pretty good!

 <code code=bash>